WWelna/inferius/README.md

-in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following condition.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+* The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+In addition, the following restrictions apply:

+* The software, either in source or compiled binary form, with or without any modification, may not be used with or incorporated into any other software that used an Artificial Intelligence (AI) model and/or Large Language Model (LLM) to generate any portion of that other software's source code, binaries, or artwork.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,